 The most commonly considered aspects of sound are frequency (i.e., number of cycles per unit of time, with hertz (Hz) as the unit of measurement) and amplitude (loudness, measured in decibels, or dB).
 The frequencies of primary relevance to humans are those in their hearing range, which is from about 20 Hz to 20,000 Hz in a child and perhaps 20 Hz to 10,000 Hz in an older adult.
-In considering fish, the hearing range to be considered may extend from as low as 20 Hz to, in most species, perhaps 800 to 1,000 Hz.
-Most fish in the Hudson River fit into this hearing range, although catfish may hear to about 3,000 or 4,000 Hz and some of the herring-like fishes (and specifically the American shad) can hear to over 100,000 Hz.
-(Popper et al. 2003; Bass and Ladich 2008; Popper and Schilt 2008).
+In considering fish, the hearing range to be considered may extend from below 20 Hz to, in most species, perhaps 800 to 1,000 Hz.
+Most fish in the Hudson River fit into this hearing range, although catfish may hear to about 3,000 or 4,000 Hz and some of the herring-like fishes in the genus Alosa (including the American shad) can hear to over 100,000 Hz (Popper et al. 2003; Bass and Ladich 2008; Popper and Schilt 2008).

-In addition, an acoustic field from any source consists of a propagating pressure wave, generated from particle motions in the medium that causes compression and rarefaction.
-This sound wave consists of both pressure and particle motion components that propagate from the source.
+A sound wave consists of both pressure and particle motion components that propagate from the source.
 All fishes have sensory systems to detect the particle motion component of a sound field, while fishes with a swim bladder (a chamber of air in the abdominal cavity) may also be able to detect the pressure component.
 Pressure detection is primarily found in fishes where the swim bladder (or other air chamber) lies very close to the ear, whereas fishes in which there is no air chamber near the ear primarily detect particle motion (Popper et al. 2003; Popper and Schilt 2009; Fay and Popper 2000).

+6.1.1.4.
 Measuring the Energy in a Signal